curl/curl/docs/HSTS.md

 ## Behavior

-libcurl features an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a hostname present in the cache will get internally "redirected" to the HTTPS version.
+libcurl features an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a hostname present in the cache gets internally "redirected" to the HTTPS version.

 ## `curl_easy_setopt()` options: